 A meta description is an HTML element that describes and summarizes the contents of your page for the benefit of users and search engines.
 The default meta description is the first sentence in the blog post but can be changed by editing and using the "+ Insert variable" tool.

-To edit or delete a post, click on the Edit or Trash icons for a post:
+To edit or delete a post, click on the Edit, Delete, or Recover icons for a post:

 Find this option under CMS > Blog Editor > RSS Aggregator: